sepehr-safari/listr/README.md

 - Zero metadata manipulation: Listr does not modify any metadata field of your profile.
 Your bookmarks, contacts, and other data are safe.
 - No data collection: Listr does not collect any data from users.
 All data is stored on the public Nostr relays and is publicly available to anyone.

-## Getting Started

-To get started with Listr, simply visit our website at [listr-demo.vercel.app](https://listr-demo.vercel.app/) or clone the repository and run it locally.

-## Contributing

-We welcome contributions from the community.
-Please see our [CONTRIBUTING.md](https://github.com/sepehr-safari/listr/blob/master/CONTRIBUTING.md) file for details on how to contribute to the project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/sepehr-safari/listr/blob/master/LICENSE.md) file for details.